 I’d like also to refer to Greg’s article Why can’t I update an event?.

 But this is definitely not the case for most of the teams out there.
 Event Sourcing is a big mental leap for developers.
 Not every developer is fluent in DDD as we have been working with databases and CRUD operations for a long time.

 I am not sure how to comment on this one.
 Building a distributed system with microservices and keeping CRUD models?
 I can hardly believe it can actually work.
-Check some of the videos below to learn more:
+Check the videos below to learn more: